awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-prerequisites.md

 + An Amazon EC2 instance running a Linux operating system with the following software installed:
   + The AWS CloudHSM client and command line tools\.
   + The Nginx or Apache web server application\.
-  + The AWS CloudHSM software library for OpenSSL\.
+  + The AWS CloudHSM dynamic engine for OpenSSL\.
 + A cryptographic user \(CU\) to own and manage the private key on the HSM\.

 **To set up the prerequisites for SSL/TLS offload AWS CloudHSM**